xkunwu/xkunwu.github.io/pages/about/phd-defended.md

     <figcaption>This is a photo of six people including me with hat.* </figcaption>
 </figure>

-Acknowledgment: Prof. Dr. Philipp Slusallek (left 1) chaired the committee of my defense talk (Promotionskolloquium).
+**Acknowledgment**: Prof. Dr. Philipp Slusallek (left 1) chaired the committee of my defense talk (Promotionskolloquium).
 Prof. Dr. Hans-Peter Seidel (left 2), Michael Wand (right 3) and Klaus Hildebrandt (right 2) are in the committee.
 Dr. Qianru Sun (right 1) reported my talk.
+Bertram Somieski was the awesome photographer.

 ## My Doctoral Hat
 The tradition of MPI is every doctoral student will received a special tailored hat as souvenir after defense talk.